secure-software-engineering/phasar/README.md

 $ bin/main --project test_examples/installation_tests/project/ --analysis ifds_uninit --wpa 1

 The above commands run small test examples.
 If any errors occur, the program terminates abnormal or a segmentation fault is displayed please report detailed error messages to the developers.

-#### Creating the configuration files
-Before running ourframework you have to create some configuration files.
-Do not worry, that can be done automatically.
-To do that please run the following commands:

-$ cd misc/

-$ ./make_config

-Done!

 Getting started